Language Learning Apps Comparison: What Actually Works

 This works great for auditory learners and people who want to learn during commutes or workouts.
 You can do Pimsleur lessons while driving, which you definitely can't do with apps that require looking at your phone.

-Also, you're not learning to read or write at all.
+❌Also, the app lacks learning content on reading and writing.
 For languages with different scripts (Japanese, Arabic, Russian), this is a real problem.
 You might be able to speak but can't read a menu or street sign.

 AI conversation partners have exploded in the past year.
 Apps now offer realistic dialogue where the AI adapts to your level, corrects mistakes naturally, and even remembers previous conversations.